srlasher/pdstools/Create-offline-Adaptive-Model-Reports.md

 2. Check out the CDH Tools repository from git
 3. Open the example notebook "extra/modelreport.Rmd" in R Studio and "Knit to HTML" (or PDF if you have the required libs installed).
 When finished (it takes a few minutes), a sample model report should open in a browser window.

-# Creating an off-line Model Report for your own data
+# Creating model reports for your own data

 There are three parts to this: